+Info Only = No Points

-- a. https://pipelinesms.org/ - b.
+- a. https://pipelinesms.org/

+- b.
 Reference AGA recommendation to members May 20, 2019

 The Commission supports SMS is discussions in with operator.
 SMS is also addressed during meetings with operators.
-An Advisory letter on SMS went out on 11/20/2020.
+An Advisory letter on SMS went out on 11/20/2020. confirm.
+This was Tracked in the advisory bulletin spreadsheet.